StaffanMelin/dstudio/README.md

 Notes:

-- 2025-02-17: I just found out that my use of GPIOD (for the `DHaxo` class) is depracated.
+- 2025-02-17: I just found out that my use of GPIOD (for the `DHaxo` class) is depracated in Debian Testing (not AFAIK in raspian).
 I will try to fix this soon!